 Why you should buy this: With all the essentials — Dolby Vision, Dolby Atmos, DTS: X, HDR10, and all — it can handle any home cinema needs.

 Who it’s for: Those who want to feel confident that their system won’t whimper at the highest quality 4K content available.

 Sony’s goal was to make the most versatile system it could, and the UBP-X700 doesn’t hold back.
 With Dolby Vision and HDR10 holding up their ends of the bargain on the video side, and Dolby Atmos joining hands with DTS:X for immersive object-based surround sound capabilities, the UBP-X700 will always push the best possible fidelity available.

 In testing, we found performance to be exceptional across the board, with the player offering eye-popping clarity and color.
 We also noticed a vastly expanded soundstage for UHD Blu-rays when compared to identical movies in streaming formats, a testament to Sony’s masterful audio processing.

-It’s remarkable that you can find all of this in a single package, especially considering the UBP-X700 is regularly available for under $200.
+It’s remarkable that you can find all of this in a single package, especially considering theis regularly available for under $200.